 - Your machine will run at the top of its game for many years

-The normal areas of maintenance you’ll want to keep your eyes on will include:
+The normal areas you’ll want to keep your eyes on will be:

 - Checking for loose fasteners